 Long story short, the BA200 so far seems like a slightly better RE-400, which is not at all a bad place to be as the RE-400 is one of my absolute favorite sets in its price range.
 The BA200 will definitely get a full review in due time.

 The design is a straight-nozzle one but the housings are oriented perpendicular to the nozzles.
 The twin 10mm drivers feed into the nozzle, one from each side.
 The housings are aluminum and not too heavy but the super heavy-duty cable is somewhat unwieldy.
 The memory wire section is extremely long, which in a way is a blessing.
 The only way I can really wear these securely is with the cable exiting down, and then looping over the ear from there.

 The earphones come with a nice, spacious case, which makes sense for these with their odd shape and extremely thick cable, and a ton of tips.

 The sound quality of the R3 is very impressive – balanced, with level bass and smooth treble.
 It is not unlike the HiFiMan RE-400 in sound signature and is smoother and much less bright than Brainwavz’ other flagship, the dual-armature B2.
 Vocals on the R3 sound a little dull in comparison to the HiFiMan RE-400, like there’s more of an upper midrange dip.
 At the same time, it has a little more treble energy overall.
 The RE-400 has more midrange emphasis in comparison, slightly better clarity, and smoother highs with less dips and peaks.
 The R3 has got a very nice sense of space, though.
-In terms of sheer sound quality, the R3 really can should be able to compete with anything in its price range.
+In terms of sheer sound quality, the R3 really can compete with anything in its price range.

 However, while it may not necessarily be superior in sound, I like the RE-400 much, much better in terms of form factor.
 Therefore, the R3 is something I wouldn’t be too likely to recommend and it won’t get a full review.